What Is Fracking?

 - Clifton – this is the newest of the sites the company says it is proposing to submit a planning application for a vertical exploration well.
 Cuadrilla says the proposed well would allow rock samples to be extracted from the shale deep below the surface for analysis and that the well will not be hydraulically fractured.
 The proposed well site is located to the south of Clifton Business Park off the A584, close to a low level radioactive disposal site, a landfill site, and not far from a nuclear fuel production site at Salwick.
 It is also on the banks of the River Ribble.

 - Elswick – although the well is now owned by Cuadrilla, the Elswick-1 gas well was completed and stimulated by Independent Energy in 1993.
 The purchase of the well in 2010 by Cuadrilla appears to be a PR exercise to convince residents of the safety and low impact of hydraulic fracturing.
-Mark Miller, CEO of Cuadrilla, said in a letter to the Southport Vistor that,”the well has been producing gas since it was hydraulically fractured in 1993 without any inconvenience for the local community.”
+Mark Miller, former CEO of Cuadrilla, said in a letter to the Southport Vistor that,”the well has been producing gas since it was hydraulically fractured in 1993 without any inconvenience for the local community.”
 The fact is that Elswick-1 is a conventional gas well, though one drilled into a quite low permeability sandstone.
 It is not a shale gas well and it is vertical not horizontal.
 Gas flows naturally, ie, it does not need continuous fracking.
 Also the scale of this well is entirely diffferent from what is planned for the rest of Lancashire.
 This is one vertical well, ‘fracked’ once (if we assume it was) at 4,200 feet.
 Currently, a minimum of 842 wells are planned for the Fylde, vertically drilled to 9,000 feet, and then drilled 12,000 feet horizontally with full multi-stage fracs.
 Frack Off has further information on this.

 - Kirkham site (consent acquired).
 Temporary planning permission for the Kirkham site was granted on 15th June 2010.
 The company says it currently has no plans for the site.

 - Singleton – Grange Hill site (drilled).
 Temporary planning permission was granted in April 2010.
 Drilling began at the Grange Hill site in January 2011.
 Drilling reached a depth of 10,700 feet.
 The well has not been fracked but Cuadrilla is currently applying for extended planning permission to carry out test drilling and fracking.
+In January 2015, Lancashire County Council refused Cuadrilla’s application to carry out seismic and pressure monitoring, despite the planning officers’ recommendations that the plans be accepted.

 - Wharles – Hale Hall Farm site, Inskip Road (consent acquired).
 Temporary planning permission for the Hale Hall Farm site was granted in February 2010.
 Cuadrilla says there are currently no plans to undertake exploration at the site.

 - Westby – Anna’s Road site (consent acquired).
 Temporary planning permission for the site in Westby was granted in November 2010.
 In August 2012, Cuadrilla announced that it was ready to drill horizontally at the site, even though horizontal drilling was not a condition of the exploratory phase planning permissions.
 At the end of 2012, the company announced that it had messed up the well – the concrete casing was proved to be inferior and then a piece of equipment got lodged down there, so the well was abandoned.
 Cuadrilla has submitted a planning application to Lancashire County Council to enable it to undertake hydraulic fracturing of the gas reservoir.
 Further information on the botched well is available here.
 In October 2013, Cuadrilla announced that it was abandoning the Anna’s Roadt site - the reason being ”partly due to technical constraints related to wintering birds”.
-Cuadrilla doesn’t care about birds – they are likely to have withdrawn from the site because of public pressure.
+Cuadrilla is more likely to have withdrawn from the site because of public pressure.
 This site is near a large housing estate and is served by narrow country roads.
 The decision is also probably due to the ‘Balcombe effect’, ie, organised public pressure which greatly delayed the company’s activities in Sussex.

 Other sites in Lancashire